Inayatullah Kashmiri

 "Inayatullah has placed before me a letter form the Sherif of Mecca urging that the collection of jizya is obligatory according to our Holy book.
 In a matter of faith, I am powerless to interfere."

 In 1717 he was re-appointed the governor of Kashmir.
 He set fire to the Hindu area of Srinagar and forbade the Pandits from wearing turbans.
 Inayatullah Khan raised an army in order to overthrow the Sayyid Brothers, during the nominal rule of Shah Jahan II, but was seized at Delhi and thrown into prison on June, 1719.
 In 1724 Inayatullah Khan was re-appointed as governor of Kashmir for a third time.
+Inayatullah Khan died in 1727.
+He is known to have six sons :